NafiurSiddiqui/wp-learner/Readme.md

 Don't let the name drive you away if you know basics of frontend like, html, css, js.
 Hoping you have done with the local setup and know your WP dashboard.
 Jump right in.
 Otherwise, Look up for a basic things like setup and WP dashboard nav online.

-# Folder structure and fileNaming convention
+# Architecture and fileNaming convention

 In the root folder you wanna have an `index.php` and `style.css`.
 The name here is important and strict.